Portadown: Early history and Plantation of Ulster

 The Portadown area had long been populated by Irish Gaels.

 At the beginning of the 1600s, this area was within the district of Clancann (Clann Chana), which was part of the larger territory of Oneilland (Uí Nialláin).
 This district was named after the dominant local clan—the McCanns (Mac Cana)—who had occupied the area since before the 13th century.
 The McCanns were then a vassal sept of the O'Neills (Uí Néill).
 On the eastern banks of the River Bann was the district of Clanbrasil (Clann Bhreasail).

 The town's name comes from the Irish Port a' Dúnáin (or, more formally, Port an Dúnáin), meaning the port or landing place of the small fort.
 This was likely a fort of the McCanns.

 From 1594 until 1603, the O'Neills and an alliance of other clans fought in the Nine Years' War against the English Tudor conquest of Ireland.
 This ended in defeat for the Irish clans, and the Crown seized and redistributed much of their land.

 In 1608, King James VI and I began the Plantation of Ulster – the organised colonisation of the region by Protestant settlers from Britain, known as 'planters'.

 In 1610, as part of the Plantation, the lands of Portadown were granted to William Powell.
 In 1611, he sold his grant of land to Reverend Richard Rolleston, who in turn sold it in two portions to Richard Cope and Michael Obins.
 Obins built a large Elizabethan-style mansion for himself and his family, and a number of houses nearby for English tenants.
 This mansion was in the area of the present-day Woodside estate.

 The present-day People's Park was part of its grounds.
 The park is now bounded on either side by Obins Street and Castle Street, both of which are references to "Obins' Castle".
 In 1631, Obins was granted a licence for a "fair and market".
 He built the first bridge across the River Bann shortly thereafter.

 Irish rebellion of 1641

 During the Irish Rebellion of 1641, Obins Castle was captured by a force of dispossessed Irish led by the McCanns, Magennises and O'Neills.
 In November 1641, Irish rebels—likely under the command of Toole McCann—killed about 100 captured British settlers by forcing them off the Bann bridge and shooting those who swam ashore.

-This became known among British Protestants as the "Portadown massacre" and was one of the worst atrocities of the rebellion.
+This was one of the worst atrocities of the rebellion.
 It fuelled revenge killings by the English during the conflict that followed and was used to justify the Cromwellian conquest of Ireland.
 The Irish Confederate troops abandoned Obins Castle during the Cromwellian conquest.
 Hamlet Obins (who had survived its capture) repossessed it in 1652.
 It was later passed to his son, Anthony Obins.